makerdao/community/governance/polls/Introduce Rate Limiting into the Flapper - February 7, 2022.md

 ---
 # Poll: Introduce Rate Limiting into the Flapper - February 7, 2022

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the $poll_source.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, February 7 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**